s4ke/Master-Thesis/src/md/043-cloudhaskell.md

                 return ()
 ~~~~

-Basically, it continuously updates
+Basically, this continuously updates
 the list of slaves inside the configuration by first querying for all slave processes with
 `findSlaves backend` and redirecting the log output to the master node with
 `redirectLogsHere backend slaveProcesses` to then finally update `workers :: MVar [NodeId]`
 inside the configuration.
 Additionally, as soon as one slave is found, `started :: MVar ()`
 is supplied with the signalling `()` so that any thread waiting for node discovery can start
-its actual computation.
-Notice that while we could add an additional sleep here
+its actual computation.^[Notice that while we could add an additional sleep here
-to not generate too much network noise in this function, we leave it out here for
+to not generate too much network noise in this function, we leave it out for
-the sake of brevity.
-All this is embedded in a checks whether a shutdown is requested
+the sake of simplicity.]
+All of this is embedded in a check whether a shutdown is requested
-with `liftIO $ readMVar $ shutdown conf` and does the  necessary cleanup if instructed to do so -
+with `liftIO $ readMVar $ shutdown conf`.
+If instructed to do so, the program
+does the necessary cleanup -
 terminating all slaves with `terminateAllSlaves backend` and shutting itself down with `die "terminated"` -
 otherwise continuing with the updating process.

-With this `master` function, we define our initialization function
+With this `master` function, we can now define our initialization function
 `initializeMaster :: RemoteTable -> Host -> Port -> IO Conf`:

 ~~~~{.haskell}